spott/spott.github.io/index.md

 2. A. Spott, A. Becker, and A. Jaron-Becker: Transition from perturbative to nonperturbative interaction in low-order-harmonic generation
 3. A. Spott, A. Jaron-Becker, and A. Becker: Time-dependent susceptibility of helium atom in intense laser pulses} (in review.)

-> To a great mind, nothing is little

 <!-- ## References -->

 <!-- * Foo Bar: Head of Department, Placeholder Names, Lorem -->